Transfer function interpolation remainder formula of rational Krylov subspace methods: The error formula of the two-sided projection method

 \subsubsection{Lanczos biorthogonalization procedure}

-Our proof uses the bases from the Lanczos biorthogonalization procedure of $(A,b,c)$ (e.g. \cite[Section 7.1]{MR1990645}).
-Thus, we need the assumption that the procedure does not break out.
-The conditions of successfully executing procedure are well researched (a recent work \cite{pozza2019gauss}).
-The relations from the Lanczos biorthogonalization procedure of $(A,b,c)$ are concluded by:
+Our proof utilizes the bases derived from the Lanczos biorthogonalization procedure of $(A,b,c)$ (cf. \cite[Section 7.1]{MR1990645}).
+Thus, it is necessary to assume that the procedure does not break down.
+The conditions for the successful execution of the procedure have been well researched\cite{MR1201315,MR4311639}.
+The relations resulting from the Lanczos biorthogonalization procedure of $(A,b,c)$ are concluded by: